awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 Enabling TCP keepalive parameters and setting them aggressively ensures that if your client is no longer able to connect to the database, then any active connections are quickly closed\.
 This action allows the application to react appropriately, such as by picking a new host to connect to\.

-The following TCP keepalive parameters need to be set:
+You need to set the following TCP keepalive parameters:
 + `tcp_keepalive_time` controls the time, in seconds, after which a keepalive packet is sent when no data has been sent by the socket \(ACKs are not considered data\)\.
 We recommend the following setting:

    `tcp_keepalive_time = 1`